CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 - Example Request
 >curl --location --request POST 'https://hotel-test-ywu6raktuq-uc.a.run.app/hotel/details/50'

-This endpoint is to get the details of one hotel.
+This endpoint is used to get the details of one hotel.
 ```javascript
 {
     "message": "Success",